microsoftgraph/microsoft-graph-toolkit/packages/mgt-spfx-utils/README.md

 ## Installation

-To lazy load Microsoft Graph Toolkit components from the library, add the `@microsoft/mgt-spfx-utils` package and if using React, the `@microsoft/mgt-react` package as dependencies to your SharePoint Framework project:
+To lazy load Microsoft Graph Toolkit components from the library, add the `@microsoft/mgt-spfx-utils` package as a dependency to your SharePoint Framework project.
+If you use React, also add the `@microsoft/mgt-react` package:

 ```bash
 npm install @microsoft/mgt-spfx-utils